hikeventures/hikeventures.github.io/_posts/best/2015-03-18-best-outdoor-action-camera.markdown

 ---

-# Disclosure
+Disclaimer: We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we were not able to test every product in this blog post, we follow the market and compare the specifications of new products.
+This blog post contains affiliate links.

-The products in this article have not been tested by us.
-This page contains affiliate links.
-Read more [here](http://www.hikeventures.com/about/).
+---